nrai11/2020-sensor-miniproject/Report.md

 ## Task 1:
 Code was added to client.py to save data to a file when a .txt file name is provided when it is run.
 ## Task 2:
 We ran the server and collected the data in the file 'data.txt', which has 3130 data values.
+We have already calculated the median and variance for all sensors in three rooms, and they are listed below.
 * For the **temperature data**, the median and variance of each room are:

  Room | Median | Variance